devleaks/cockpitdecks/README.md

 export DYLD_LIBRARY_PATH=/opt/homebrew/lib
 ```

-## Create python environment, LESS THAN 3.11.

-If you use xtouchmini, you must use python<3.11 beecause as today (20-MAR-2023) rtmidi does not compile on cython 3.11.

 ## Global packages required by Cockpitdecks

 ```
 $ pip install ruamel.yaml pillow
 ```

-If you want to use the Metar representation on a key, add:
+If you want to use the Metar/Weather representation on a key, please add:

 ```
 $ pip install timezonefinder suntime 'avwx-engine[scipy]'